Kristovwaruwu/Image-Processing-with-Javascript-filtering/README.md

 Scale image
 ```

-Another feature is that it can change the RGBA value and view image histograms
+Another feature is that it can change the RGBA value and view image histograms.